soroush/graphicsmagick/README.txt

      ftp://ftp.gnu.org/pub/gnu/libtool/

-* GraphicsMagick requires the MPEG utilities from the MPEG Software Simulation Group, which are available via anonymous FTP as
+* GraphicsMagick requires the MPEG utilities (`mpeg2vidcodec_v12.tar.gz`) from the MPEG Software Simulation Group in order to read or write the MPEG image format.

-     ftp://ftp.GraphicsMagick.org/pub/GraphicsMagick/delegates/mpeg2vidcodec_v12.tar.gz

-  to read or write the MPEG image format.

 * GraphicsMagick requires the LIBPNG library, version 1.0 or above, from